progit/progit/it/05-distributed-git/01-chapter5.markdown

 Un workflow semplice unisce le modifiche nel branch `master`.
 In questo scenario hai un `master` che contiene del codice stabile.
 Quando hai del lavoro in un branch secondario che sia tuo o di un contributore e di cui tu abbia già verificato il buon funzionamento, lo unisci al master, cancelli il branch e così via.
 Se abbiamo un repository che abbia delle modifiche in due branch chiamati `ruby_client` e `php_client` questo apparirà come in Figura 5-19 e se unissimo prima `ruby_client` e poi `php_client` allora la nostra cronologia apparirà come quella in Figura 5-20.

 Insert 18333fig0519.png
-Figure 5-19.
+Figura 5-19.
 Cronologia con branch multipli.

 Insert 18333fig0520.png
-Figure 5-20.
+Figura 5-20.
 Dopo l'unione dei branch.

 Probabilmente questo è il workflow più semplice, ma è anche problematico se stai lavorando con repository o progetti grandi.

 Se hai più sviluppatori o lavori in un progetto grande, probabilmente vorrai usare un ciclo d'unione a due fasi.
 In questo scenario hai due branch principali, `master` e `develop`, e hai deciso che `master` viene aggiornato esclusivamente con un rilascio molto stabile e tutto il codice nuovo viene integrato nel branch `develop`.
 Condividi regolarmente entrambi i branch su un repository pubblico e ogni volta che hai un nuovo branch da integrare (Figura 5-21) lo fai in `develop` (Figura 5-22), quindi taggi il rilascio e fai un `fast-forward` di `master` al punto in cui `develop` è stabile (Figura 5-23).

 Insert 18333fig0521.png
-Figure 5-21.
+Figura 5-21.
 Prima dell'unione del branch.

 Insert 18333fig0522.png
-Figure 5-22.
+Figura 5-22.
 Dopo l'unione del branch.

 Insert 18333fig0523.png
-Figure 5-23.
+Figura 5-23.
 Dopo il rilascio di un branch.

 In questo modo quando qualcuno clona il repository del tuo progetto, questi può scaricare il master per avere l'ultima versione stabile e tenersi aggiornato, o scaricare la versione di sviluppo che contiene le ultime cose.
 Puoi estendere questo concetto avendo un branch in cui integri tutto il nuovo lavoro.
 Quando il codice di questo branch è stabile e ha passato tutti i test lo unisci al branch di sviluppo e quando questo ha dimostrato di essere stabile per un po', fai un `fast-forward` del tuo master.

 #### Large-Merging Workflows ####

 The Git project has four long-running branches: `master`, `next`, and `pu` (proposed updates) for new work, and `maint` for maintenance backports.
-When new work is introduced by contributors, it’s collected into topic branches in the maintainer’s repository in a manner similar to what I’ve described (see Figure 5-24).
+When new work is introduced by contributors, it’s collected into topic branches in the maintainer’s repository in a manner similar to what I’ve described (see Figura 5-24).
 At this point, the topics are evaluated to determine whether they’re safe and ready for consumption or whether they need more work.
 If they’re safe, they’re merged into `next`, and that branch is pushed up so everyone can try the topics integrated together.

 Insert 18333fig0524.png
-Figure 5-24.
+Figura 5-24.
 Managing a complex series of parallel contributed topic branches.

 If the topics still need work, they’re merged into `pu` instead.
 When it’s determined that they’re totally stable, the topics are re-merged into `master` and are then rebuilt from the topics that were in `next` but didn’t yet graduate to `master`.
-This means `master` almost always moves forward, `next` is rebased occasionally, and `pu` is rebased even more often (see Figure 5-25).
+This means `master` almost always moves forward, `next` is rebased occasionally, and `pu` is rebased even more often (see Figura 5-25).

 Insert 18333fig0525.png
-Figure 5-25.
+Figura 5-25.
 Merging contributed topic branches into long-term integration branches.

 When a topic branch has finally been merged into `master`, it’s removed from the repository.
 The Git project also has a `maint` branch that is forked off from the last release to provide backported patches in case a maintenance release is required.
 Thus, when you clone the Git repository, you have four branches that you can check out to evaluate the project in different stages of development, depending on how cutting edge you want to be or how you want to contribute; and the maintainer has a structured workflow to help them vet new contributions.